 The second short intensive course in the Gestalt in OD Programme, it takes place in two blocks of 3 days.

-Please note that this course will be delivered online on the scheduled dates due to the current Coronavirus crisis.
+Please note that this course may be delivered online in part or in full as necessary due to the current Coronavirus crisis.

 It is designed to provide you with the opportunity to build on your existing basic understanding of Gestalt and develop your skills and confidence to apply it as a leader or professional in your organisation or utilise it as part of your OD or coaching practice.